magogate/DataWarehouse_And_Reporting/README.md

 2. Data Warehouse - 2 - Creating CSV file using Pandas DataFrame for Full Load - https://youtu.be/GOH6NS4kNf0
 3. Data Warehouse - 3 - read_csv of DataFrame & insert records from python for Full Load https://youtu.be/4HBIDX2j9Eg
 4. Data Warehouse - 4 - read_csv of DataFrame & insert records from python for Full Load https://youtu.be/TOG_8WHsjFc
+5. Data Warehouse - 5 - Exception handling in python for Full Load https://youtu.be/tiA-ZkuVRdE

 ## Pre-Requisit
 1. SQL Server (or any relational database)